 The postsecondary education community is playing a critical role in ensuring the long-term success of the Common Core State Standards (CCSS) and PARCC college- and career-ready assessments.

 For the past four years, PARCC has been working with postsecondary system and campus leaders in each state to ensure postsecondary participation in the development of the PARCC assessments and to prepare higher education systems to incorporate the PARCC assessments into their placement policies and practices.

-Benefits of PARCC for Postsecondary Education: With over a third of all students requiring remedial education upon enrollment in our nation’s public two- and four-year institutions of higher education (IHE’s), it is clear there is a disconnect between the knowledge and skills students have when they graduate from high school and what they need for success in credit-bearing college courses.
-The PARCC system will eliminate this disconnect by better preparing students in high school, and measuring whether students are on track to graduate ready for college and careers.
-Students who do not meet readiness/proficiency benchmarks will receive supports and interventions to address their readiness gaps, well before they enter their first year of college.
+Benefits of PARCC for Postsecondary Education With over a third of all students requiring remedial education upon enrollment in our nation’s public two- and four-year institutions of higher education (IHE’s), it is clear there is a disconnect between the knowledge and skills students have when they graduate from high school and what they need for success in credit-bearing college courses.
+The PARCC assessments system is designed to address this disconnect by providing students with clear indicators of college readiness while they are in high school.
+By providing students with information about whether they are on-track to graduate high school ready to enter into college-credit bearing courses students and K-12 educations systems will have the opportunity to address readiness gaps, well before students graduate.

 PARCC state systems and institutions of higher education, many flagship universities, have participated in the development of the PARCC assessments and have been working with campuses to prepare to use the assessments as a placement tool from the beginning of this project.
 Our state postsecondary systems have participated in this way because they ultimately intend to use these tests as college placement tools to support students.

 Participation in the Design Process Postsecondary content experts and faculty in mathematics and English language arts have been working with their K-12 colleagues to design and develop PARCC’s high school assessments.
 They have and will continue to participate in item review, validation research, performance level setting, and incorporation of the PARCC assessments into institution and system level placement policies and practices.